Reference

 • Master-only modules can appear under MasterCMS settings or operations.

-• Contributor-available modules should appear in Features.
+• Contributor-available modules should appear under Features.

 • Contributor content tools should use site-builder language.